Alain Terrenoire

-Alain Terrenoire (born 14 June 1941 in Lyon) is a French lawyer and politician (UNR party), a former Member of the National Assembly of France, a former Member of the European Parliament, and since 2004 the incumbent President of the Paneuropean Union.
+Alain Terrenoire (born 14 June 1941 in Lyon) is a French lawyer and politician (UNR party), a former Member of the National Assembly of France, a former Member of the European Parliament, from 2004 to 2025 the President of the Paneuropean Union when Pavo Barišić succeeded him.
 He is a former French delegate to the United Nations General Assembly.

 He is the son of Louis Terrenoire, a former cabinet minister in the government of Charles de Gaulle.